Real task first

 Top pro: It is a better fit than generic image boxes when the job is to find mood, style, and composition instead of just proving an idea quickly.

-Top con: The homepage spends more energy on research-lab positioning than on showing a new user how the actual creation loop works step by step.
+Top con: It spends less effort showing a new user the creation loop step by step than a simpler beginner-first image app would.

 Best for: Producing AI-assisted video clips, image-to-video sequences, branded motion concepts, or developer-facing video features where generation and editing both matter.